madgik/exareme2/docs/User-stories.md

 other medical centers.[↩](#a1)

 <b id="f2">2</b> An **algorithm** is understood as being a **statistics/machine
-learning** algorithm which typically excepts some data table as input and outputs a **model**, *i.e.* a bunch of parameters.
+learning** algorithm which typically expects some data table as input and outputs a **model**, *i.e.* a bunch of parameters.
 This model can be of interest to the user on its own, or can be used in further computations.[↩](#a2)